-Definitional Tools are important because they explicitly define what the initiative, program, or intervention is and what is isn't.
-They:
+Definitional Tools are important because they explicitly define what the initiative, program, or intervention is and what it isn't:

 - Describe the problem, concern, or issue that is to be addressed, solved, or ameliorated.